gpadolina/DeepLearning-notes/DeepLearning/Deep learning for Text and Sequences.md

 #### Using recurrent dropout to fight overfitting
 You're already familiar with a classic technique for fighting this phenomenon: dropout, which randomly zeros out input units of a layer in order to break happenstance correlations in the training data that the layer is exposed to.
 But how to correctly apply dropout in recurrent networks isn't a trivial question.

+It has long been known that applying dropout before a recurrent layer hinders learning rather than helping with regularization.
+The same dropout mask (the same pattern of dropped units) should be applied at every timestep, instead of a dropout mask that varies randomly from timestep to timestep.